 Causes & Effects of Ozone Layer Depletion

-The evaporation of surface water through the stomata of leaves increases, which results in decreased moisture content of the soil.
+The evaporation of surface water through the stomata of leaves increases, which results in the decreased moisture content of the soil.
 The proteins cells in plants undergo harmful mutations, all due to ultraviolet radiations.
-Paints and fibers are also damaged by the increased levels of ultraviolet rays, causing them to fade faster.
+Paints and fibres are also damaged by the increased levels of ultraviolet rays, causing them to fade faster.

 Chlorofluorocarbons and other halocarbons are held responsible for ozone layer depletion, but if we explore more about them we will find that these are major greenhouse gases.
 These gases absorb heat in the atmosphere and increase the earth’s temperature, resulting in global warming.
 Increase in earth’s temperature causes melting up of ice caps.
 This raises the water level of the oceans and seas.
 Coastal areas get flooded and area under land cover reduces.

 The Ozone Hole

 In the year 1980 scientists reported the depletion of ozone layer in the region of Antarctica which is commonly known as the ozone hole.
 Ozone layer depletion occurs due to unique sets of climatic conditions.
 In the summertime, nitrogen dioxide and methane react with chlorine monoxide and chlorine atoms which result in a shrinkage of chlorine and hence prevents ozone layer depletion.

 ClO (g) + NO2 (g) → ClONO2 (g)